esolace88/Staging/README.md

-# This is quick access repo for project development
+# For quick access to a project

 ## Enviroment Details